ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 ### Subsurface Scattering

 :::{card} Subsurface Scattering.
-Subsurface scattering allow objects to have a transluceny or an apparent internal glow to themselves.
+Subsurface scattering allow objects to have a translucency or an apparent internal glow to themselves.
 :::

 | Command | Value     | note |